 Most people need to drive to accomplish certain things in a day such as getting to work, school, medical appointments, shopping for food and other important things.
 There are certain organizations dedicated to representing all people with diabetes that state “laws make it harder for drivers with the condition” which may be discriminatory.
 Each state has laws related to driving with diabetes, whether you want to get a non-commercial or commercial driver’s license.
 Some have restrictions and others do not.
 It is important to find out the laws in the state where you reside.

-Low blood sugars often mimic the symptoms of drinking too much alcohol so police like to know if diabetes may be a factor.
+Low blood sugars often mimic the symptoms of drinking too much alcohol, so police like to know if diabetes may be a factor.
+Wearing diabetes ID as a necklace or bracelet, may also help when there is a question concerning low blood sugars versus drinking too much alcohol.
 A person must maintain healthy blood sugar levels for a designated period or prove it will not occur again.

 - Carry personal identification that shows you have diabetes in case of accidents or injuries.
 Keep emergency contacts in your cell phone under “ICE” so response people can easily find this information.

 Type 1 Diabetes and Driving

 People with type 1 diabetes recognize the need to balance blood glucose levels to prevent hypoglycemia and hyperglycemia.
 With type 1 diabetes, there may be a higher risk of blood sugar fluctuations that can lead to confusion, blurry vision, and sleepiness.
 In extreme cases, people with type 1 may experience a seizure and loss of consciousness.
 Studies have shown drivers with type 1 diabetes are at a higher risk of getting into car crashes and tend to have more moving violations that drivers without diabetes.
-It is important to test your blood sugar before driving and wait until your levels balance out.
-Always have a sugar source accessible in your car and on your person in case your blood sugar plummets.
-Have snacks handy to eat to get your levels under control.
-Wait at least 15 minutes before getting on the road again.
-Carry a blood glucose monitor in your vehicle.
-Watch for danger signs, such as a rapid heartbeat, perspiration, and irritability.
-Pull over immediately if you have any low blood sugar signs.
-If your symptoms are persistent or severe, call 911.
+High blood sugars in those with type 1 diabetes, may result in diabetic ketoacidosis or DKA, which causes a fruity breath, similar to drinking large amounts of alcohol.

 Teen Diabetes Drivers